dlouwers/elm-skeleton/README.md

 - elm

 # Todo
-- Have Elm work with Webpack
+✓ Have Elm work with Webpack
-- Create a page for day 1
+  Have Elm navigate between 2 pages and take parameters Have Elm read rudimentary Flags